 I’m Michelle.
-I work at Plastic Surgeons Group, Cosmetic Surgery For Women.
+I work at Coco Ruby Plastic Surgery.
 It’s passion.
 I love it.
 I love my job.
 I go every day thinking, “Who can I help today?”
 Because I was a patient before I worked there, before I came into this job.
 This was important to me.
 It’s changed my life and I really want to be able to help somebody else change their life.

 Probably what I think makes it the most different is with seven plastic surgeons, we have ample experience.
 We have surgeons who have procedures named after them, we have surgeons who are fresh and new.
 We’ve got that full gambit.
 You get patient liaison who comes with you, so when you ring and I answer the call, you get all the information in an equal exchange.
 There’s no pressure.
 There’s no “You have to book today.”
 There’s no “When are you coming?”, “Pay your deposit.”
 It’s an exchange of information, so a lot of people ring up, they don’t have any idea about what they’re looking for even.
 “I need some help with my face.
 I don’t know what I need, but I need help.”